-Thai Mango Sticky Rice Recipe
+What Is Thai Mango Sticky Rice?

+I first heard about this delicious dessert when I visited Bangkok way back in 2012.
 It was my first time travelling solo at the grand old age of 19 and I wanted to experience all that Thailand had to offer.

-Tips For Authentic Mango Sticky Rice
+Tips For The Best Thai Mango Sticky Rice

 Use glutinous rice

+Instead, it’s best to use glutinous rice.
 The term “glutinous” refers to the glue-like texture the rice produces when cooked.
 It sticks together very well to make things like rice balls- which of course makes it perfect for this mango sticky rice recipe!

 Wash and soak your rice

 Washing and soaking the rice brings out its flavour and ensures it’s cooked evenly when steaming.

 Steam the rice, don’t boil!

 Steaming is essential to get that sticky texture we’re after here.
 It also helps the rice to better absorb the coconut milk mixture.

-Use full fat coconut milk
+Use full-fat coconut milk

 The riper the mango, the better!